YoussefSultan/FruitAPIaccess/README.md

 ### Thanks to https://fruityvice.com for the API

-The nutritions column is in a dictionary format for each row,\
+The nutritions column is in a dictionary format for each row, <br />
 ![image](https://i.gyazo.com/152763195cfbdda11ea0db415f8116cc.png)
 In order to turn those keys into columns with their respective data, we turn the entire column to a list, and turn that list into a data frame.
 We then join both dataframes by index and drop the original nutritions column to have our data fully preprocessed from the API ready for modeling or visualization.
 ![image](https://i.gyazo.com/616033c0f314cb1ae382237125b86347.png)